How the Vatican Became Enmeshed in the Met Gala

 But concerning the Gala, the Vatican generally played down its significance as the work of a few provocateurs.
 “For those who wish to make publicity stunts, to draw the most attention, I always say it’s better to ignore them,” said one inside source, noting that these days the faith and art do not have the easy relationship they once had.
 “Let’s just say I’m happy the Gala is over.”

-Cardinal Ravasi wrote the following for the exhibition brochure:
+Cardinal Ravasi wrote the following for the exhibition catalogue:

 “On Priestly Garments

-Note: This article has been updated to include mention of the collaboration of Archbishop Georg Gänswein and the Vatican Museums.